 Read specified byte range from BlackPearl to NAS

 Supply partial file to Media Application

 Spectra’s development team has created an C# and Java SDKs to support the rapid development and integration of the PFR with BlackPearl Storage into existing M&E environments.
 The SDKs provide “wrapper” calls for the REST API calls.
-The documentation and code samples can be found at the PFR GitHub site:
+The C# and Java client documentation and code samples can be found at:

 Spectra Logic provides software development kits (SDKs) to make it easier to create applications that integrate with BlackPearl.
 We provide these SDKs in Java, C#/.NET, C, and Python.
 Our initial Python SDK was built to be used with Python 2.
 We have now also released a Python SDK that is intended for Python 3.

 Spectra Logic’s BlackPearl is a gateway to our deep storage that uses an Application Programming Interface (API) for archive and restore operations.
 This API is used by our partners to integrate their software with BlackPearl.
 With the success of BlackPearl, the list of partner software clients is growing quickly.
 With the larger list comes a very important question: what should Spectra do to keep changes in BlackPearl code from affecting partner integrations?
 Retesting every release of BlackPearl code with every client version is obviously not feasible.
 Instead, Spectra Logic has chosen to tightly control and minimize API changes to prevent problems with partner integrations.
 To achieve this, we have established an API change review process that involves all stakeholders within the Spectra organization, as well as external partners and customers.

 -- Requires that every type of proposed change to an existing API call has a sponsor and is logged in the engineering feature tracking system.

 -- The proposed change has to be reviewed and approved by both Spectra’s Engineering and Product Management departments before it becomes scheduled for development.